Osprey House is a special place, it was born out of the drive, determination and passion of a small group of people.

 Construction commenced on 8th January 1996 and the first stage, which included the building and boardwalk behind the mangroves opened to the public on 18th March 1996 in time for the RAMSAR Convention.

-By July 1996 when the boardwalks, amphitheatre and bird hide were completed, A team of dedicated volunteers, originally formed by Council in March 1996, carried out the day to day operation.
+By July 1996 when the boardwalks, amphitheatre and bird hide were completed, A team of dedicated volunteers, originally formed by the Pine Rivers Shire Council in March 1996, carried out the day to day operation.

 In 2005 Osprey House became a member of the Land for Wildlife program.